telerik/ajax-docs/api/server/Telerik.Web.UI/RadSiteMapNode.md

             		The Target property is taken into consideration only when the NavigateUrl property is set.

-###  Value `String`
+###  Text `String`

-Gets or sets custom (user-defined) data associated with the current node.
+Gets or sets the text displayed for the current node.

 #### Remarks
-Use the Value property to associate custom data with a RadSiteMap object.
+Use the Text property to specify or determine the text that is displayed for the node
+            	in the RadSiteMap control.

 ###  ToolTip `String`